Kai Wagner: Philadelphia Union

 In February 2019, Wagner signed with Major League Soccer club Philadelphia Union for an undisclosed transfer fee.
-Wagner would emerge as one of the best left backs in MLS, contributing 30 appearances and 8 assists in his first season with the Union.
+Wagner would emerge as one of the best left backs in MLS, contributing 30 appearances and eight assists in his first season with the Union.

-The 2020 season improved on the 2019 season, despite the disruptions of the COVID-19 pandemic, Kai contributed to the Union's advancing to the semi-finals of the MLS is Back Tournament including his first goal for the Union in a 2–1 win over Inter Miami CF. The Union finished the season with the best league record earning the team's first trophy, the 2020 Supporters' Shield.
+The 2020 season improved on the 2019 season, despite the disruptions of the COVID-19 pandemic, Kai contributed to the Union's advancing to the semi-finals of the MLS is Back Tournament including his first goal for the Union in a 2–1 win over Inter Miami.
+The Union finished the season with the best league record earning the team's first trophy, the 2020 Supporters' Shield.
 Wagner contributed 14 starts, one goal, and two assists in the Union's championship season.

 In January 2021, Wagner signed a new contract with the Union through the 2022 season, with an option for 2023.
 In August 2021, Wagner was selected to the 2021 MLS All-Star Game versus the Liga MX All-Star team.

 On 7 November 2023, Wagner was suspended for three games by Major League Soccer for violating the league's anti-discrimination policy.
-The violation happened on 28 October 2023, during a match against New England Revolution when Wagner called an opposing forward, Bobby Wood, a slur considered racist towards Asian people.
+The violation happened on 28 October 2023, during a match against the New England Revolution when Wagner called an opposing forward, Bobby Wood, a slur considered racist towards Asian people.

-On January 11, 2024, the Union re-signed Wagner to a new three-year contract that would keep him in Chester through the 2026 MLS Season.
-This contract included a club option for the 2027 MLS season as well.
-This signing comes after months of speculation that Wagner would not return to the Union, and instead head overseas to play in Europe.
+On 11 January 2024, the Union re-signed Wagner to a new three-year contract that would keep him with the club through the 2026 season.
+This contract included a club option for the 2027 season as well.
+This signing came after months of speculation that Wagner would not return to the Union, and instead head overseas to play in Europe.

+Birmingham City

+On 2 January 2026, Wagner signed a two-and-a-half-year contract with EFL Championship club Birmingham City for an undisclosed transfer fee.
+Eight days later, Wagner scored his first goal for the club in a 3–2 victory over EFL League Two side Cambridge United in the third round of the FA Cup.

+Return to Philadelphia Union

+On 17 July 2026, Wagner was reacquired by the Philadelphia Union and is under contract through the 2028-29 season with an option for the 2029-30 season.
+He now occupies a Designated Player spot.